bennom/wijcollections/README.md

 npm install
 grunt yuidoc
 ```
 to generate the documentation.
+You'll need Grunt for this as you can see.
 The documenation will not be commited in this repository.

 ## Release History
 Date | Version | Release Notes